 (c) The purpose and work plan of all NHPRC funded grant projects must be in accord with current NHPRC guidelines and funding can be released only upon the recommendation of the Commission to the Archivist.

 Publications projects are intended to make documentary source material that is important to the study and understanding of United States history widely available.
 Historical records must have national value and interest.

 We provide support for:

-(a) Documentary editing projects consisting of either the papers of a United States leader in a significant phase of life in the United States or historical records relating to outstanding events or topics or themes of national significance in United States history.
+(a) Documentary editing projects consisting of either the papers of a United States leader in a significant phase of life in the United States or historical records relating to outstanding Start Printed Page 5544events or topics or themes of national significance in United States history.
 These projects involve collecting, compiling, transcribing, editing, annotating, and publishing, either selectively or comprehensively, the papers or historical records.

 (b) Fellowships in historical documentary editing at editorial projects supported by the NHPRC.

 (c) Subvention grants to nonprofit presses to help defray publication costs of NHPRC-supported or endorsed editions.

 (a) Historical research apart from the editing of documentary publications; or

 (b) Documentary editing projects to publish the papers of someone who has been deceased for fewer than ten years.

 (1) With no subvention grant.
 You, the project director, must send three copies of each book publication to: National Historical Publications and Records Commission (NHPRC), National Archives and Records Administration, 700 Pennsylvania Avenue, NW., Washington, DC 20408-0001.